-You are on track with your diet and then – the ultimate trick – Halloween arrives.
+You are on track with weight loss and then – the ultimate trick – Halloween arrives…

 Christmas, your birthday, his birthday, anyone’s birthday, work party, Cinco de Mayo…you name it: it’s approaching.
 Every month has its own special temptations.

-Or you are over your ideal weight and the season looming ahead makes you dread the extra pounds that will pack on again.
+Or worse, you’re over your ideal weight and the season looming ahead makes you dread the extra pounds you might pack on.

 I can relate.